Robbie Kerr (Australian cricketer): 1984-85: ODI Cricketer

-ODI Player

 After Kerr scored 201 against Tasmania, he was added to the Australian one-day squad for the second World Series Cup final, against the West Indies.

 Kerr was 12th man in this game, but made his debut in the third, selected over Kim Hughes.
 Batting at number three, Kerr scored 4 in an Australian defeat.

 Kerr kept his spot in the Australian one-day side for a short series that followed: a World Championship of Cricket.
 Playing against England, Kerr opened the batting with Kepler Wessels and scored 87 not out off 126 balls as Australia successfully chased down England's total, with Kerr winning the man-of-the-match award.

 However, against Pakistan he made only 2 and against India he made just 4.

 Kerr was then selected for the Australian tour of the United Arab Emirates, where the team played a one-day tournament.
 However, he did not play any internationals on tour and never played one-day cricket for Australia again.

 Kerr also missed selection for the 1985 Ashes.
 However, he was appointed captain of an Australian Under-25 side that toured Zimbabwe in October 1985.
 On this tour, he made 103 first-class runs at 25.75, including a top score of 68.